Darxo/Hardened/README.md

 - Rework **Formidable Approach** to only work for Two-Handed weapons.
 It now grant 15 Melee Skill instead of Reach but only triggers when you are the one moving next to an enemy.
 When your maximum Hitpoints are higher than those of your opponent, it removes confident from them.
 - **Inspiring Presence** no longer requires a banner.
 It is only active for the brother with the highest resolve among all brothers with that perk and only affects brothers with less resolve than the Leader.
 It now proccs on Round-Start instead of Turn-Start.
 - **Shield Expert** no longer grants 25% increased shield defenses.
 Instead it makes it so enemies will never have Reach Advantage over the shield user.
+- **Student** is completely reworked: It is now always available on everybody.
+It grants +1 Perk Point after 3 more levels have been gained.
-- **Sweeping Strikes** is compeltely reworked: It now grants +3 Melee Defense for every adjacent enemy until the start of your next turn whenever you use a melee attack skill.
+- **Sweeping Strikes** is completely reworked: It now grants +3 Melee Defense for every adjacent enemy until the start of your next turn whenever you use a melee attack skill.
 It still requires a two-handed weapon.

 ### Items